 Fig 6.
 Geometry of proposed Reconfigurable-MIMO antenna element. (a) Top view and (b) Bottom view

 As shown in Fig. 6, the design process of the proposed Reconfigurable-MIMO antenna element is checked from three types of Reconfigurable antennas, termed Type I, Type II, and Type III respectively.
 Type III is the proposed Reconfigurable-MIMO antenna element.
-Type I is the initial antenna, starting with a circular microstrip patch and we place two antenna side by side for space management on the substrate.
-To improve the radiation property, the feed line’s width is increased and the ground has a rectangular aperture with a height and width of 5mm and 10mm respectively for improving the bandwidth, as shown in Type II.
+Type I is the initial antenna, starting with a circular microstrip patch.
+To improve bandwidth the ground has a rectangular aperture with a height and width of 5mm and 10mm respectively, as shown in Type II.
 The patch has been clipped from the top to improve the circular polarization and polarization diversity, which forms the Type III (Proposed)